Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="finschia.or.da.v1.SCCRef"></a>

 ### SCCRef
-CTCRef is a data type that forms an element of Canonical Transaction Chain.
+CCRef is a data type that forms an element of Canonical Transaction Chain.

 | Field | Type | Label | Description |